DrAdrianDC/dr-adriandc.github.io/cv.md

 ## 🎓 Education

-- PhD in Science – University XYZ
+- PhD in Physics – University of Bremen, Germany
-- BSc in Mathematics – University ABC
+- BSc in Radiochemistry – InSTEC, University of Havana